espressif/esp-idf/docs/en/api-reference/system/freertos.rst

 Application Entry Point
 ^^^^^^^^^^^^^^^^^^^^^^^

 Unlike Vanilla FreeRTOS, users of FreeRTOS in ESP-IDF **must never call** :cpp:func:`vTaskStartScheduler` and :cpp:func:`vTaskEndScheduler`.
 Instead, ESP-IDF starts FreeRTOS automatically.
-Users must define a ``void app_main(void)`` function which acts as the entry point for user's application and is automatically called on ESP-IDF startup.
+Users must define a ``void app_main(void)`` function which acts as the entry point for user's application and is automatically invoked on ESP-IDF startup.

 - Typically, users would spawn the rest of their application's task from ``app_main``.
 - The ``app_main`` function is allowed to return at any point (i.e., before the application terminates).